uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Follower
     * An author
     * Someone who follows you (you are an author)
-    * Your node will send posts to the follower's inbox
+    * Your node will send entries to the follower's inbox
 * Following
     * An author
     * Someone you are following
-    * Their node will send posts to your inbox
+    * Their node will send entries to your inbox
 * Friend
     * You follow them, and they follow you
 * Restful service